Elena Vesnina: 2009: First Grand Slam doubles final

 Vesnina participated in the Auckland Open in January.
 It was here that she advanced to her first final on the 2009 WTA Tour, upsetting the tournament's sixth-seed Nicole Vaidišová in the second round and the second seed Caroline Wozniacki in the quarterfinals along the way.
 She then prevailed in a semifinal against British No. 1, Anne Keothavong, with a score of to set up a meeting with fellow-Russian and tournament top seed Elena Dementieva.
 She lost to Dementieva.

 Vesnina participated in the Australian Open but lost in the first round to Julie Coin.
 At Dubai, where she was a qualifier, Vesnina made it to the quarterfinals defeating Chinese player Li Na in the first round and achieving her first win over a top-10 player by defeating seventh-seeded Svetlana Kuznetsova.
 In the third round, she defeated 12th-seeded Dominika Cibulková, who retired after Vesnina was leading.
 In the quarterfinals, she lost to 16th-seeded Kaia Kanepi.

 At her next tournament, the Indian Wells Open, Vesnina defeated Sabine Lisicki in the first round and 32nd-seeded Sorana Cîrstea in the second round.
 In the third round, she lost to eighth seed Victoria Azarenka.
 Vesnina started her 2009 clay-court season in Ponte Vedra Beach, Florida.
 She upset sixth-seeded Peng Shuai in the first round, and the third-seed Dominika Cibulková in the quarterfinals.
 She lost to second-seeded Caroline Wozniacki in the semifinals.
 She then reached the quarterfinals of the Tier I Family Circle Cup before losing to Sabine Lisicki.

-At her next tournament, the Rome Masters, she reached the second round by defeating Jill Craybas but lost to Zheng Jie.
+At her next tournament at Rome, she reached the second round by defeating Jill Craybas but lost to Zheng Jie.
 She then reached the third round of the Madrid Open and lost to Jelena Janković.
 She lost to Ágnes Szávay in the second round of the French Open, the first time she'd reached the second round there.
-She did however reach her first Grand Slam final in the doubles at the French Open partnering Victoria Azarenka.
-The pair were seeded 12th but lost in the final to the third seeds and defending champions Ruano Pascual and Medina Garrigues.
+She did, however, reach her first Grand Slam final in doubles at the French Open, partnering Victoria Azarenka.
+The pair were seeded 12th but lost in the final to the third seeds and defending champions, Ruano Pascual and Medina Garrigues.